 and will diminish to zero as the coil rotates clockwise toward the position as shown below:

-poles, the generated voltage in a coil located from the vertical will be:
+Then, as the coil continues to rotate clockwise, the polarities will change.
+Assuming uniform flux distribution between north and south poles, the generated voltage in a coil located from the vertical will be:

 e = Em sin α

 Consider the figure below for us to analyze why this relationship mentioned above happened.